danwatford/awf-referral/deployment-guide.md

 A docker-compose configuration is provided to define containers for the awf-referral webapp and the supporting components (MongoDB and Nginx).

+## Registering the application with Microsoft
+Since this webapp writes to a user's OneDrive account, it needs to authenticate the user with Microsoft and be granted write permission to their account.
+This means the webapp needs to be registered with Microsoft and be granted a client ID and client secret.

+Visit https://apps.dev.microsoft.com to register your instance of the application.
+The ID and secret will need to be added to your application.yml configuration file.

 ## Sample Docker-Commpose Configuration